 - Building security around the application

-A usable application is created!
-Although, the whole process is tedious and time-consuming.
-It generally takes 6–12 months of time.
+A usable application is created, but the entire process is tedious and time-consuming.
+It generally takes around 6–12 months to implement these steps.

 Developers can go ahead and create an application and release it to their clients.
-As they don’t need to worry about any of the core components, Salesforce has gradually increased their productivity.
-Now, they can straightaway build the application on the platform provided to them by Salesforce and release it onto the Cloud.
+As the developers do not need to worry about any of the core components, Salesforce has gradually increased their productivity as well.
+Now, developers can straightaway build applications on the platform provided to them by Salesforce and release them on to the cloud.

 Wish to crack Salesforce job interviews?
 Intellipaat’s Top Salesforce Interview Questions are meant only for you!

-This Salesforce tutorial is beneficial for anybody who want to learn about CRM.
-Software Developers, Administrators, Cloud Computing Professionals, and Project Managers can learn and benefit from this Salesforce tutorial.
+This Salesforce tutorial is beneficial for anybody who wants to learn about CRM.
+Software developers, administrators, cloud computing professionals, and project managers can all learn and benefit from this Salesforce tutorial.

 Come to Intellipaat’s Salesforce Community if you have more queries on Salesforce!